yezero/sandstorm/docs/developing/path.md

   app, and the app wants to create a `href=` link to some other page, it needs to know what string to place into the `<a href>` tag.

-However, the Sandstorm ephemeral domain only applies to one particular user session of one particular grain of the app.
+However, the Thurly ephemeral domain only applies to one particular user session of one particular grain of the app.
 Given that, your can either use the empty string as the base URL, or it can generate these URLs as needed, on each request.